Length of Program: 1 YearProgram Intakes: Fall Intake (September program start)September 2020

 This will give you access to the full Office suite on your computer, for both Windows and Mac based platforms.

-Required items to be purchased before the start of your program:
+The following items are required to be purchased prior to the start of your program:

-• Minimum of two sets of scrubs (can be any colour or pattern)
+• minimum of two sets of scrubs (can be any color or pattern)

 • Rubber boots (we recommend a regular pair and an insulated pair)